Jared Leto wears giant 'Choupette' costume to Met Gala

 “Karl loved romantic but he also loved something a little edgy and nasty,” said American fashion designer Michael Kors.

-Many celebrities opted for looks that were très romantique and ancien, with no shortage of vintage Chanel gowns, pearl necklaces and flower decals on the red carpet.
+Many celebrities opted for looks that were très romantique and ancien, with no shortage of pastel vintage Chanel gowns, pearl necklaces and Camellias, the official flower of Chanel, on the red carpet.

 There was also no shortage of bling.

-Meta Gala co-chair Dua Lipa wore a vintage 1992 Chanel Haute Couture Fall cream tweed gown and paired it with a never before seen 100 karat Tiffany diamond necklace.
+Meta Gala co-chair Dua Lipa wore a vintage 1992 Chanel Haute Couture Fall cream tweed gown and paired it with a never before seen 100 karat Tiffany & Co. diamond necklace.

-American Rapper Lil Nas X brought the edge arriving covered head to toe in sparkling silver body paint, crystals and pearls and a diamond, crystal and pearl mask.
+American Rapper Lil Nas X brought the edge arriving covered head to toe in metallic silver body paint, crystals and pearls along with a bejewelled cat mask.

-Meta Gala co-chair and Ghanaian-British screenwriter and actress Michaela Coel wore a nude semi-sheer long sleeve Schiaparelli gown diamond encrusted with 130,000 crystals, straight back corn rows and gold statement accessories including a diamond-and-gold turtle-neck necklace.
+Vogue Editor Anna Wintour, who has organized and presided over the event since 1995, told Coel that she selected her to be a co-chair because she is unafraid to be herself and felt Karl's journey was to try to learn to be unafraid of being himself, the actress told Vogue.

 (Reporting by Ben Kellerman in New York; Writing by Doyinsola Oladipo in New York; Editing by Michael Perry)